rjqocampo/rock-paper-scissors/README.md

 1. Click on the "Bato", "Papel", or "Gunting" buttons to make your choice.

 2. The current score of the game will be displayed on the screen.
-The round being played and the result of the last round are also shown.
+Including the round being played and the result of the last round.

 3. The first to score 5 wins the game.
 You can choose to play again after.